 - In the Castlevania series just about every fictional creature has appeared at some point, mostly as the enemies the player fights.

 - BlazBlue borrows seiðr (here rendered as "seither"), as well as symbolism of Ragnarök and Ratatoskr from Norse Myth.
 It also has playable vampires and werewolves.
 Though the heaviest influence is Shinto, with Murakumo (Nu), Susanooh (Hakumen) and Orochi (Black Beast) being integral to the Ground Hog Day Loop of Calamity Trigger.
-And in Chronophantasma, the Bigger Bad is revealed to be none other than Izanami herself.
+And in Chronophantasma, the Greater Scope Villain is revealed to be none other than Izanami herself.

 - Played with in Knytt Underground.
 The goal is to ring the six Bells of Fate to prevent the world from ending.
 Every time you get to a bell, your two fairies will argue about whether or not ringing them actually does anything.
 The game ends with you ringing the last bell and that plot thread left unresolved.